Q-less QR decomposition

 Using a forgetting factor with the

 fixed.qlessQR function takes in all rows of A at once, but carries out the computation in the same way as the blocks.
-The forgetting factor is applied after each row is processed.
+The forgetting factor is applied before each row is processed.

 Specifying a forgetting factor is useful when you want to stream an indefinite number of rows continuously, such as reading values from a sensor array continuously, without accumulating the data without bound.